 Therefore, the EMF equation is given as e = Ф * P *N *Z / 60*A

 The opposition of the main magnetic flux by the developed armature flux is known as Armature Reaction.
 The induced EMF is developed when the coil is rotated in the magnetic lines of forces.
 This induced EMF allows current to flow in the armature winding as the winding is a closed circuit.
 This armature current with further interaction with the magnetic lines of forces develops armature flux.
 This armature flux is used for the generation of the armature reaction.
 Due to this, a unidirectional torque is developed that is used for the rotation of the rotor.
-The Armature Reaction of this type of machine is shown in the figure below.
+The Armature Reaction of this type of machine is shown in the following image.

 There are certain drawbacks due to the armature reaction also.
 It distorts or weakens the magnetic flux that results in the reduction of generated voltage in the case of a generator.